-Now that you've created your Match.com profile, how does Match.com use it -- and how can you use it -- to find people whom you'd be interested in hooking up with?
-As the question implies, there are certain people whom Match.com will bring to you (similar to matching on their popular competitor eHarmony.com), and others whom you will need to get out there on the website and find on your own.
+Now that you’ve created your profile, how does Match use it — and how can you use it — to find people whom you’d be interested in hooking up with?
+As the question implies, there are certain people whom Match.com will bring to you, and others whom you will need to get out there on the website and find on your own.

 The most common way of getting matches on Match.com is to let the website automatically do it for you, based on comparisons between your profile and the profiles of others.
 How you rate and interact with the profiles you see can also affect who you get matched with.

 This feature is known as “Daily Matches”, because 24 hours after you rate all of the new matches you’ve received from Match, you get a fresh new set.
 So you’ll always have new people to look at and decide if you’d like to see where things go with them!

 Go to www.match.com and log in (if you haven’t already).
 On your main screen, click Daily Matches in the menu on the left, or move your mouse cursor over Matches in the menu across the top and click Daily Matches.

 (P.S.
 The number beside “Daily Matches” tells you how many new matches you still have to rate before you get a new set.)

 You will be taken to your “Daily Matches” page.
 Let’s have a look at it.
 The red numbers in the screenshot below highlight core features; the corresponding captions below will explain each of them.